 The Bruins have had an unexpected hero leading the charge this season.

-Before Ydens, 1,215 other players coming out of high school were selected.
+When Ydens entered the 2016 MLB Draft out of high school, 1,215 other players were selected before the eventual “Mr. Irrelevant.”
 But this week, he became the second Bruin to take home the Pac-12 Player of the Week award this season.

 Ydens was not an everyday member of the lineup early in the year, but after UCLA dropped two of three games to California in March, coach John Savage shuffled around his lineup.
 Since becoming the full-time leadoff hitter against Stanford on April 7, Ydens owns a .400 batting average, and is now hitting .370 on the year.